MaikMichel/dbFlow/README.md

 - create an Oracle Database / APEX Project per command line
 - install dependent features (Logger, utPLSQL, ...)
-- use a deployment flow, which automaticaly build and apply patches based on Git diffs
+- use a fully customizable deployment flow based on Git diffs
 - configure your project dependencies

-###  If you are using VSCode you should install > [dbFlux](https://marketplace.visualstudio.com/items?itemName=MaikMichel.dbflow)
+- generate and process changelogs
+- create nightlybuilds

+## Works best with dbFLux [dbFlux](https://marketplace.visualstudio.com/items?itemName=MaikMichel.dbflow)
-With that in place you get the ability to:
+### With that in place you get the ability to
 - compile SQL or PLSQL based on folder structure
 - execute tests based on folder structure
 - minify and upload JavaScript to your APEX Application